 The Music department is committed to individualised learning at all levels where it provides a number of different levels of task at KS3, individual performance and composing styles at GCSE and a range of options of unit choices at BTEC level.

-The facilities in the Music Department include 2 purpose-built teaching rooms with adjoining practise rooms to allow quieter rehearsal space.
-There is a range of instruments for students use including 2 drum kits, 2 PA systems, amplifiers, electric and acoustic guitars, bass guitars, Samba band percussion, keyboards and a large range of percussion instruments.
-One of the Music rooms is equipped with 7 PCs installed with Sibelius and Cubase software with midi keyboards and headphones to allow students to multi track their compositions.
-There are also 2 iPads with docking stations to allow students to record their electrical instruments into various music composition apps including Garageband.
+The facilities in the Music Department include two purpose-built teaching rooms with adjoining practise rooms to allow quieter rehearsal space.
+There is a range of instruments for students use including two drum kits, two PA systems, amplifiers, electric and acoustic guitars, bass guitars, Samba band percussion, keyboards and a large range of percussion instruments.
+One of the Music rooms is equipped with seven PCs installed with Sibelius and Cubase software with midi keyboards and headphones to allow students to multi track their compositions.
+There are also two iPads with docking stations to allow students to record their electrical instruments into various music composition apps including Garageband.

 The Music department works extremely closely with the Drama department to ensure students have a consistent learning experience within the Performing Arts.
 This also allows far more opportunity for sharing of good practice and an ability to widen the extra-curricular experience and community links.